Caronex-Labs/DRF-Boilerplate/README.md

 11. `django-filters` is implemented and has been added to the `REST_FRAMEWORK.DEFAULT_FILTER_BACKENDS`.
 12. Both `AnonRateThrottle` and `UserRateThrottle` have been implemented along with instructions on how to set the `Throttling Rates`.
 13. `DEBUG` set to `False` by default but `Error Propagation` is set to allow logging of errors to the server console even if not in debug mode.
+14. Coverage calculation is setup using coveralls.
+15. Pre-configured Dockerfiles for development and production.
+16. Pre-configured Nginx server.
+17. Pre-configured Travis-CI.
+18. Pre-configured GitHub Actions
 ---

 ## Instructions